Practical Hints

 Picture 1.
 Cash flow statement of a project (Investment file)

-The Cumulative total cash flow – the last line of the statement shows the need of financing of 11 000 for 1/2012.
+The Cumulative total cash flow – the last line of the statement shows the need of debt financing of 11 000 for 1/2012.
 It is time to open Financing module and start analyzing financing alternatives.

 From the Homescreen of Invest for Excel® program, select Financing and create a new File.